 The important elements of the site have already been discussed.
-The Red Well within the SUB23 site is easily identified, however given the possibility of buried archaeological remains the physical extent can be widen to cover the whole of the site (Fig 5) especially when taking into consideration the detrimental affect any development would have upon the Landscape Conservation Area.
+The designed garden and the garden walls within the SUB41 site are easily identified, however given the possibility of buried archaeological remains the physical extent can be widen to cover the whole of the site (Fig 5) especially when taking into consideration the detrimental affect any development would have upon the Landscape Conservation Area.

-4. Impact of Development of Site
+4. Impact of Development of the Sites